-On April 4, 2023, we announced a restructuring of our workforce pursuant to which our workforce will be reduced by 75 people, or approximately 33% of our existing headcount as of such date.
-We estimated that we will incur approximately \$5.0 million in restructuring charges in connection with the restructuring, consisting of (i) approximately \$4.5 million in cash-based expenses related to employee severance and notice period payments, benefits and related costs, and (ii) approximately \$0.5 million in non-cash stock-based compensation expense related to the vesting of share-based awards.
-We expect that the majority of the restructuring charges will be incurred in the second quarter of 2023 and that the execution of the restructuring, including cash payments, will be substantially complete by the end of the second quarter of 2023.
+In April 2023, we announced a restructuring of our workforce pursuant to which our workforce was reduced by 74 people, or approximately 33% of our existing headcount as of such date.
+The restructuring, including cash payments, was substantially completed by the end of the second quarter of 2023.
+We incurred approximately \$5.0 million in restructuring charges in connection with the restructuring, consisting of (i) approximately \$4.3 million in cash-based expenses related to employee severance and notice period payments, benefits and related costs, and (ii) approximately \$0.7 million in non-cash stock-based compensation expense related to the vesting of share-based awards.